Fiware/showcase.gsma.dataModels/specs/StreetLighting/StreetlightControlCabinet/doc/spec.md

     -   Attribute type: List of [Text](https://schema.org/Text)
     -   Optional

+-   `refDevice` : Reference to the device(s) used to monitor this streetligth.

+    -   Attribute type: List of Reference to entity(ies) of type [Device](../Device/Device/doc/spec.md)
+    -   Optional

 -   `dateModified` : Last update timestamp of this entity.

     -   Attribute type: [DateTime](https://schema.org/DateTime)